 BASTA – Who Are They?

-What they really should say is if you want to pay us $5,000.00 and waive all the rent owed, we will forgo a jury trial – otherwise we are going to make you spend lots of money to evict your tenant no matter what.
+What BASTA is really doing is a shake down of landlords saying pay us $5,000.00 and waive all the rent owed, we will forgo a jury trial – otherwise we are going to make you spend lots of money to evict your tenant no matter what.

 If you haven’t read the article “How Superman of Renters Daniel Bramzon Revolutionized L.A.’s Eviction Defense Industry” published by LA Weekly in December, 2014, I advise you to do so.
 BASTA professes to be the champion of the poor however it is common knowledge that BASTA receives a large chunk of the money that landlords pay out to avoid a jury trial.